hyunwooj/icml2016-minecraft/exp_notes.md

 - Using the existing reward for memory slot action is working but the diff and the avg retention reward is not working for some reasons.

-- Commit: aeed726, tag: reten-same
+- Commit: aeed726, tag: reten-same-reward

 2018/01/17
 ==========